kyma-project/telemetry-manager/docs/contributor/arch/016-transform-filter-support-for-telemetry-pipelines.md

 The current existing pipelines using a small subset of OTTL functions like setting a value, adding or removing attributes, and filtering data based on conditions.
 The solution will use this subset of editor function to provide the necessary functionality to the users, the additional functions when necessary can be added.

-To ensure data consistency and sampling efficiency, the custom OTTL transformation and filtering processor will be end of the pipeline chain before export.
+To ensure data consistency and sampling efficiency, the custom OTTL transformation and filtering processor will be end of the pipeline chain before exporters.

 The OTel configuration :